-Our results of operations are affected by global economic conditions, including macroeconomic conditions and geopolitical events or conflicts.
-Since 2022, macroeconomic conditions, including rising interest rates, inflation and significant market volatility, along with geopolitical concerns, have created ongoing uncertainty and volatility in the global economy and resulted in a dynamic operating environment.
+Our results of operations are affected by global economic conditions, including macroeconomic conditions and geopolitical events or and conflicts.
+Since 2022, macroeconomic conditions, including rising changes in interest rates, inflation and significant market volatility, along with geopolitical concerns, have created ongoing uncertainty and volatility in the global economy and resulted in a dynamic operating environment.

 Our business has been impacted positively and negatively by these global economic conditions.
 For instance, due to market and interest rate volatility, we have seen increased trading across a number of our products, such as interest rate and equity futures, credit default swaps and bonds.
-Conversely, increases in mortgage interest rates in 2022, 2023 and, to a lesser extent, the first quarter half of 2024, have resulted in reduced consumer and investor demand for mortgages and adversely impacted the transaction-based revenues in our Mortgage Technology segment.
-If mortgage rates remain high or further increase, or if banks change their mortgage lending practices, our Mortgage Technology segment revenues may be further impacted.
+Conversely, increases in mortgage interest rates in 2022, 2023 and, to a lesser extent, during the first half of 2024, nine months ended September 30, 2024, have resulted in reduced consumer and investor demand for mortgages and adversely impacted the transaction-based revenues in our Mortgage Technology segment.
+If mortgage rates remain high or further increase, or if banks change their mortgage lending practices change, our Mortgage Technology segment revenues may be further impacted.
 In addition, higher interest rates have resulted, and may continue to result, in higher interest rates for our debt instruments as we refinance our existing indebtedness.

-From an operational perspective, our businesses, including our exchanges, clearing houses, listings venues, data services businesses and mortgage platforms, have not suffered a material negative impact as a result of the events in Ukraine, Israel, Gaza and surrounding regions.
+From an operational perspective, our businesses, including our exchanges, clearing houses, listings venues, data services businesses and mortgage platforms, have not suffered a material negative impact as a result of the events in Ukraine Israel, Gaza and the Middle East and surrounding regions.

-We expect the macroeconomic environment to remain dynamic in the near-term, and we continue to monitor macroeconomic conditions, including interest rates, the inflationary environment, geopolitical events and military conflicts, including election outcomes and repercussions from the conflicts in Ukraine, Israel and Gaza and the impact that any of the foregoing may have on the global economy and on our business.
-We have closely been monitoring the credit worthiness of our counterparties and investment agents during banking sector events, scrutinized counterparties directly impacted and monitored for any potential contagion.
-We did not suffer any material negative impact from the banking sector events that occurred in early 2023.
-In light of the current and expected macroeconomic environment we will also continue to closely monitor credit worthiness of our counterparties, clearing members and our financial service providers and take risk management measures in line with established risk management frameworks.
+We expect the macroeconomic environment to remain dynamic in the near-term, and we continue to monitor macroeconomic conditions, including interest rates, the inflationary environment, inflation rates, geopolitical events and military conflicts, including election uncertainty and outcomes and repercussions from the conflicts in Ukraine Israel and Gaza the Middle East and the impact that any of the foregoing may have on the global economy and on our business.
+We also continue to closely monitor credit worthiness of our counterparties, clearing members and our financial service providers and take risk management measures in line with established risk management frameworks.